Aung-Zay-CS/Defensive-Security/12-DFIR.md

 ***Velociraptor***
 - Velociraptor is an advanced endpoint-monitoring, forensics, and response platform.
 It is open-source but very powerful.

+***Data Acquisition***
+- When performing forensics, we will either encounter a live system or an image taken of the system.
+For the sake of accuracy, it is recommended practice to image the system or make a copy of the required data and perform forensics on it.
+This process is called data acquisition.

 ###  Incident Response Process
 - Preparation: Before an incident happens, preparation needs to be done so that everyone is ready in case of an incident.
 Preparation includes having the required people, processes, and technology to prevent and respond to incidents.
 - Identification: An incident is identified through some indicators in the identification phase.
 These indicators are then analyzed for False Positives, documented, and communicated to the relevant stakeholders.